merenlab/merenlab.org/data/micr-obs-future/index.md

 ---
 <details markdown="1"><summary>Click to show/hide primary clustering dendrogram</summary>

-We are showing the primary clustering dendrogram here because it gives a more digestable overview, for more accurate clustering information, please consult the secondary clustering dendrogram included in the dRep output folder linked above.
+We are showing the primary clustering dendrogram here because it gives a more digestible overview, for more accurate clustering information, please consult the secondary clustering dendrogram included in the dRep output folder linked above.

 blue and purple stars: representatives after dereplicating.
 These are the reference genomes we will continue with.